<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Declaration of Eligibility

-Effective August of 2020, as part of Canada’s commitment under CUSMA, the Canada-United States-Mexico Trade Agreement, Declaration of Eligibility affidavits have become critical.
-The producers declare that the grain delivered to a buyer is the variety and class designated through signed affidavits.
+Producers must declare that the grain delivered to a buyer is the variety and class designated through signed affidavits.
 A separate affidavit is required for each grain buyer that a producer sells to each year.
+For more information about declaration of eligibility, refer to the Canadian Grain Commission overview.

 Sustainability parameters